cvasseng/timeflies.js/README.md

 It can have the following options (all are optional, though type should normally be supplied):

     {
-      type: <type of node, corresponds with the first argument for tl.RegisterBlockType calls>,
+      type: <type of node, corresponds with the first argument for tf.RegisterBlockType calls>,
       start: <start time in milliseconds>,
       length: <length of block in milliseconds>,
-      state: <the local state, this is accessed using this in the functions supplied to tl.RegisterBlockType>
+      state: <the local state, this is accessed using this in the functions supplied to tf.RegisterBlockType>
     }

 # License